 The objectives of NS Health are to govern, manage and provide health services in the province and to implement the strategic direction set out in the provincial health plan.
-These services are grouped into key areas with Vice President oversight as shown in the consolidated statement of operations.
-The key areas of Vice President oversight are as follows:
+As shown in the consolidated statement of operations, costs incurred to support these objectives have been presented in the below noted categories.